-(You can read my post about kayaking with icebergs out of Twillingate.)
+Read my post about kayaking with icebergs out of Twillingate.

 On the ferry you can pick up an excellent map of the island.
 It lists all the businesses as well as suggestions of things to do.

-Book a tour of the Fogo Island Inn, ahead of your visit if at all possible.
+Book a tour of the Fogo Island Inn beforehand if at all possible

 The Outpost Café and Roastery, home to the Flat Earth Coffee Company – and the best coffee I had in two weeks in Newfoundland – is also worth a visit.
 Look for home baked goods as well as soups.
 You’ll find it on the north side of Highway 334 on the way to Joe Batt’s Arm.